cragonnyunt/Kattis-Solutions/README.md

 Don't just copy it :') :')

-More new solutions will be added soon
+More new solutions are going be added soon